ESPresense/ESPresense.github.io/beacons.md

 | HUAWEI Band 6        | Only works when not connected to a phone
 | HUAWEI Watch GT2     | Only works when not connected to a phone
 | Fi Smart Dog Collar  | Smart Base needs to be powered off or Collars will not beacon
+| Gigaset G-Tag        | Only works when not connected to a phone

 ## Known to not work